ElektraInitiative/libelektra/doc/dev/iterators.md

 The functions of the internal iterator are listed in #3171.
 There are also some uses of the internal iterator found in the SWIG bindings (Lua, Ruby, Python) that also need removal (see #4279).

+## Internal vs. external Iterators

+When the client (i.e. the programmer) controls the iteration, the iterator is called external iterator.
+Otherwise, when the iterator controls the iteration, it is called internal iterator.
+Due to the fact that external iterators are more flexible the internal iterators are the way to go.

 # Examples

 An example for using an external iterator is: